 On A-level results day, you may be pleasantly surprised to find that you have done better than you expected and you could be wondering if you are eligible for scholarships which you had not previously thought you would get.
 You might be considering upgrading through UCAS Adjustment and have not researched the scholarship opportunities at the university you finally accept.
 Alternatively you may not have done so well and you might find yourself in Clearing.

 In each scenario, you should look to see if you are eligible for any scholarships.
-This year, as an example, the University of Westminster are offering £5,000 scholarship specifically to students who apply through Clearing.
+Often universities will create specific scholarships for students who apply through Clearing.

 Many scholarships for UK universities do not require you to make a separate application and you will be considered automatically by the University once you have confirmed your place.
 However, this is not the case for all scholarships and you do not want to miss out on some potential funding just because you didn’t realise you had to actually apply for it.